busynoggin/templavoila_framework/Documentation/Introduction/ProjectInfo.rst

 Reporting Bugs
 ================================

-You can report bugs and suggest features for the TemplaVoila Framework project on Forge.
+You can report bugs and suggest features for the TemplaVoila Framework project on `Forge <http://forge.typo3.org/projects/show/extension-templavoila_framework/>`_.

-// @todo-ron  link to forge

 Known Issues
 ================================

 No known issues

-// @todo-ron what about load order with like timtab or other?

 Releases & Changelog
 ================================